 Now when I discovered this fact, I remembered in 1957 purchasing a “45 rpm” record called “Shuffle in the Gravel”, by, guess who, “Young Jesse”.

-He already was with one of the greatest writing and producing duo’s, Leiber and Stoller, wrote his next song with Buck Ram, who was an agent/writer/producer and who found Tony Williams and his brother and proceeded to put together this group called “The Platters”, wrote lyrics music and produced all of their hits.
+- after “Mary Lou” he wrote his next song with Buck Ram, who was an agent/writer/producer and who found Tony Williams and his brother and proceeded to put together a group called “The Platters”, wrote lyrics music and produced all of their hits;

 I really had to do a lot or research and worked hard to get this correct, so I hope that everyone enjoys it.

-2007 Las Vegas/Legends of Doo Wop/ Milton Love from the Solitaires/ Herbie Cox from the Cleftones/ Bobby Lewis and Jesse/
+2007 Las Vegas/Legends of Doo Wop/ with Milton Love from the Solitaires, Herbie Cox from the Cleftones, Bobby Lewis and Jesse/

 This is the music I found: